semrush/intergalactic/website/docs/table-group/data-table/data-table.md

 To fix the table header, use the `<Box position="sticky" top={top} />` component.

 > Set `zIndex=2` for correct display.

+Note that scroll in the table header is needed exclusively for cases when the table is very long (or potentially long) and it has fixed columns so that the user can scroll more conveniently without scrolling to the very end.
+In such cases, the scroll can be either in the header and at the bottom of the table.

 @example sticky